Skip to content

 4. Ministry of Sports and Culture

-5. Various governments and international non-government organisations
+5. Various governments and international non-government organizations

 Today, what was a mass burial ground of the victim of the genocide incident, has turned up to be one of the great museum in the world, known as the world’s largest collection of archival material and testimonies, the museum has become a big part of Rwanda’s major tourism attraction, attracting number of tourist to the country who does come to visit and get to know the history of the genocide and how Rwanda has coped up with it.